Djokovic: Not isolating after COVID infection was 'error' | Sports-Games

 In his statement, Djokovic described recent commentary as "hurtful" and said he wanted to address it in the interest of ''alleviating broader concern in the community about my presence in Australia."
 The 34-year-old Serb said he'd taken rapid tests that were negative and he was asymptomatic before he received his positive result from a PCR test he undertook out of an "abundance of caution" after attending a basketball game in Belgrade on Dec.
 14.

 He received the result late Dec.
-17, he said, and scrapped all his commitments except a long-standing interview with L'Equipe newspaper.
+17, he said, and scrapped all his commitments except a long-standing interview with L'Equipe newspaper the following day.

 His exemption to compete was approved by the Victoria state government and Tennis Australia, the tournament organizer.
 That apparently allowed him to receive a visa to travel.